Olical/oli.me.uk/source/_posts/2013-09-11-handling-concurrency-and-asynchronous-javascript.markdown

 }

 var gistBatch = new Batch(batchFunctions, function (results) {
-	// Here we have an array of response that we can render to the page!
+	// Here we have an array of responses that we can render to the page.
-	// It's only executed once all of the requests have executed "batch.done(...)".
+	// It's only executed once all of the requests have called "batch.done(...)".
 });

 gistBatch.execute(); // Away we go!